Course Code: ita

 This lesson brings you outdoor to solve equations of uniform linear motion, with activities such as jogging, boating, and traveling.
 You will learn how to calculate distance, rate (speed), and time while going in the same direction, opposite directions, and with wind and water current.

 This lesson focuses on using the formula that employs the same concept as the uniform linear motion equation.
 You will learn to calculate how long it takes to finish a job, how much of the job is done, and at what rate the job is done, depending on the number of people doing the job.

 Discover some of the natural laws that govern the universe and delve into other physics concepts such as resistance, conductance, focal length, and forces while you learn some history of D-Day.

 Potpourri, anyone?
 Test various problem-solving skills while you meet General Sherman and experience the gloominess of the Great Depression.

 Sharon Daniels received a B.S. in physics from Southern University in Louisiana, and was accepted into a prestigious North Carolina Teach program.
 She is fluent in both English and Spanish.
-She teaches for a private school, worked as a programmer/engineer for a large aerospace firm, and provides consulting, tutoring, and training services in statistics, calculus, programming, database and Web design, project management, and economics.
+She teaches at a private school and provides consulting, tutoring, and training services in statistics, calculus, programming, database and web design, project management, and economics.
+She previously worked as a programmer/engineer for a large aerospace firm.